jheryer/cheatsheetrs/README.md

 # Cheatsheet CLI

-`cheatsheet` is a command-line tool written in Rust that enables users to quickly view cheat sheets.
-Use the `--list` command to view all available cheat sheets.
+`cheatsheet` is a command-line tool written in Rust that lets users quickly view cheat sheets on the command line.
+Use markdown to create and modify the default or create new cheat sheets.

 ## Table of Contents